 But if you read any established CX authority youll not how quickly the topic of emotion comes up and strongly indeed!

 What emotion do you want to evoke?
 Theyll ask.

 And it’s dead on.

-So in our work designing Customer-experience based Mystery Shopper programs we always talk about emotions.
+So in our work designing Customer-experience based CX Mystery Shopping programs we always talk about emotions.

 At the end of the meal, how should the Customer feel?

 At the end of the phone call, visit to the store, inquiry at the Concierge desk what emotion is to be evoked?